Solar particle event: Terrestrial effects

 Protons accelerated during an SPE normally have insufficient energy to penetrate the Earth's magnetic field.
-However, during unusually strong flares, protons can be accelerated to sufficient energies to reach the Earth's magnetosphere and ionosphere around the north pole and south pole.
+However, during unusually strong flares, protons can be accelerated to sufficient energies to reach the Earth's magnetosphere and ionosphere around the North Pole and South Pole.

 Polar cap absorption events

 Energetic protons that are guided into the polar regions collide with atmospheric constituents and release their energy through the process of ionization.
-The majority of the energy is extinguished in the extreme lower region of the ionosphere (around 50–80 km in altitude).
+The majority of the energy is deposited in the extreme lower region (D-region) of the ionosphere (around 50–80 km in altitude).
 This area is particularly important to ionospheric radio communications because this is the area where most of the absorption of radio signal energy occurs.
 The enhanced ionization produced by incoming energetic protons increases the absorption levels in the lower ionosphere and can have the effect of completely blocking all ionospheric radio communications through the polar regions.
 Such events are known as polar cap absorption events.
 These events commence and last as long as the energy of incoming protons at approximately greater than 10 MeV (million electron volts) exceeds roughly 10 pfu (particle flux units or particles sr−1 cm−2 s−1) at geosynchronous satellite altitudes.

+Polar cap absorption events and the associated HF radio blackout pose unique problems to commercial and military aviation.
+Routes that transit polar regions, especially above about 82-degrees north latitude, can only rely on HF radio communications.
+Hence, if polar cap absorption events are ongoing or forecast, commercial airlines are required to redirect their routes such that HF communications remain viable.

 Ground level enhancements

-Extremely intense SPEs capable of producing energetic protons with energies in excess of 100 MeV can increase neutron count rates at ground levels through secondary radiation effects.
+Extremely intense SPEs capable of producing energetic protons with energies in excess of 200 MeV can increase neutron count rates at ground levels through secondary radiation effects.
 These rare events are known as ground level enhancements (or GLEs).

+Presently, 73 GLE events are known.

+The strongest known GLE event was detected on 23-Feb-1956.

 Some events produce large amounts of HZE ions, although their contribution to the total radiation is small compared to the level of protons.

+Miyake events

+Solar particle events are thought to be responsible for Miyake events, observed sharp enhancements of the concentration of certain isotopes found in tree rings.
+These events, discovered by physicist Fusa Miyake, have enabled the dating of a number of past SPEs to specific years.